wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OpcUaQuickStart.md

 2. Modify the values in the example to match your environment, including the IP address and port for the OPC UA data source.
 3. Save the file to the device with Edge Data Store installed using a file name based on the adapter instance name.
 For example, to use the adapter instance created during installation, which is OpcUa1, name the file _OpcUa1Datasource.json_.
-4. Run the following curl script from the directory where the file is located, updating the file name and the endpoint URL in the script if needed.
+4. Run the following curl script from the directory where the file is located, updating the file name and the destination in the script if needed.

 ```bash
 curl -d "@OpcUa1Datasource.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/OpcUa1/Datasource